lawrancej/CompilerDesign/textbook/07-optimization.md

 <!--
 7.1.2.1 Many Optimizations Are NP-Complete
 -->
 In compiler design, many code optimization problems are NP-complete, or undecidable.
 NP-complete problems are decision problems that take a long and inefficient amount of time to find a solution, yet verifying the solution can be done quickly.
-NP stands for “nondeterministic polynomial time”, referring to running time of an algorithm that can exhibit different behaviors or different runs.
+NP stands for 'nondeterministic polynomial time'�, referring to running time of an algorithm that can exhibit different behaviors or different runs.
 Undecidable problems are decision problems that a single algorithm is not sufficient to accurately lead to a correct answer.

 #### Memory Major Limitation in Other
 <!--
 7.1.2.2 Memory Major Limitation in Other
 -->
 Memory limitations exist for optimization, as optimization is a cpu-heavy and memory heavy process.
-In addition, even the programmer’s time to wait for a compiler to complete also places restrictions on optimization.
+In addition, even the programmer's time to wait for a compiler to complete also places restrictions on optimization.

 ### Effectiveness
 <!--